 To simplify things, we’ve decided which version we believe generally performs better for each type of hardware and that has now been made the default.
 You’ll see it displayed as NVIDIA NVENC, Intel QuickSync or AMD VCE.

 The non-default version will have exactly the same name as the default version but with ‘(Alternative)’ added at the end.
-(Unless the non-default version is the only one available, in which case there’s no need to refer to it as the alternative version – it’ll just be the standard one for you)
+That is, unless the non-default version is the only one available on your PC, in which case there’s no need to refer to it as the alternative version – it’ll just be the standard one for you.

 The changes we’ve made

 Using NVidia as an example again, if you have both versions available, the changes will be something like this:

 - NVIDIA GeForce GTX 1060 -> NVIDIA NVENC